ostrowskikrzysztof/apollo-angular/docs/source/recipes/boost-migration.md

 ### cacheRedirects

-Whatever you have here, just pass it to `apollo-cache-inmemory`.
+Whatever you have here, just pass it to `@apollo/client/common`.

 ## Summary